-Spelman students: Atlanta mayor shouldn’t address graduates
+Some Spelman students object to Atlanta’s black female mayor

-ATLANTA (AP) — Some students at Spellman College aren’t happy about the selection of Atlanta’s black woman mayor as this year’s commencement speaker.
+ATLANTA (AP) — Some students at Spelman College aren’t happy about the selection of Atlanta’s black female mayor as this year’s commencement speaker.

 The students at the city’s historically black women’s college told WSB-TV that they believe Mayor Keisha Lance Bottoms is in favor of gentrification.
-Spellman student Alexi Dickerson said pricing poor people out of available housing “doesn’t help the black people rise up.”
+Spelman student Alexi Dickerson said pricing poor people out of available housing “doesn’t help the black people rise up.”

 The mayor has her supporters, too: Student Kiersten Mills considers her a role model, part of the “black girl magic” phenomenon when she was elected.